 People who take ginseng often say they feel more alert.
 Several studies report that Asian ginseng may slightly improve thinking or learning.
 Early research shows that Asian ginseng may improve performance on such things as mental arithmetic, concentration, memory, and other measures.
 Some studies have also found a positive effect with the combination of Asian ginseng and Ginkgo biloba.

-Most of the studies have found that ginseng does improve mental performance, but they have measured different kinds of mental function.
+Most of the studies have found that ginseng does improve mental performance.
+But they have measured different kinds of mental function.
 That makes it hard to know exactly what the effects of ginseng are.
-For example, one study found that people who took ginseng increased their ability for abstract thought, but didn't have any changes in their reaction time or concentration levels.
+For example, one study found that people who took ginseng increased their ability for abstract thought.
+But it did not create any changes in their reaction time or concentration levels.

 There have been a number of studies using Asian ginseng for athletic performance in people and laboratory animals.
 Results have been mixed, with some studies showing better strength and endurance, others showing improved agility or reaction time, and others showing no effect at all.
 Even so, athletes often take Asian ginseng to boost both endurance and strength.
 Asian ginseng was also found to reduce fatigue in a study of 332 people.